 Legend has it, Yagyū Shingan-ryū was founded in Sendai (Miyagi Prefecture), in the early 1600's, by one of Japan's most revered samurai, Araki Mataemon [1594-1634].
 Araki was a practitioner of Yagyū Shinkage-ryū, under Yagyū Munenori.
 Originally, the style was known as Araki-do.
 The name Yagyū Shingan-ryū was conceived after Yagyū Jubei offered to append the Yagyū family name.
 The word "Shingan" was chosen to describe a fundamental concept of the style (Zen origin).
 Shingan, literally translates as "Heart's Eye" (Soul's Eye), and refers to the faculty of inner-perception or intuition.
 When the mind is calmed and the emotions are tamed, we are able to attune with others; predicting and controlling there reactions.

 Unlike modern schools of budō, Yagyū Shingan-ryū is an art of war.
 It was developed for use on the battlefield.
-Some of the fathers of modern budō, such as Ueshiba Morihei, the founder of Aikidō, and Kanō Jigorō, the founder of Judō, were both students of Yagyū Shingan-ryū Taijutsu.
+Some of the founding-fathers of modern budō, such as Ueshiba Morihei, the founder of Aikidō, and Kanō Jigorō, the founder of Judō, were students of Yagyū Shingan-ryū Taijutsu.

 Unlike its counterpart, the Edo-line of Yagyū Shingan-ryū does not employ the use of armor.
 Under the Tokugawa shogunate, Japan enjoyed both peace and prosperity.
 Samurai in the ancient capital of Edo (Tokyo) wore kimono and hakama.
 Today, we wear durable judōgi and hakama.
 Traditional sandals known as zori are worn on the feet, and a white head-cloth, lined with an iron plate (insert) is worn to protect the head.
 Although the wearing of armor is not a formal part of our repertoire, this does not suggest that the techniques are not rooted in armored combat -- they are.
 Students are taught the traditional armored applications, as well as practical modern applications.